cursive-team/connections/deployment/README.md

 ### TODO
 - [ ] Create rollback command, some way of rolling back to last healthy version.
 - [ ] Have some manual testing step, ie running `apply` creates newest version but the ALB won't point to it until it's been manually validated.
-- [ ] Figure out how to fully manage AWS resources so terraform can also destroy them.
+- [ ] Figure out how to rollback using last tfstate.
 - [ ] Minimize scope of github action policy.
 - [ ] swap to AWS CLI V2 (https://aws.amazon.com/cli/)